GenericMappingTools/gmt/trunk/doc/rst/source/grdinfo.rst

 grdinfo
 *******

+.. only:: not man

     grdinfo - Extract information from grids

 Synopsis
 --------